iszczesniak/cpp/shared_ptr/index.md

 * We can easily pass the ownership from `unique_ptr` to `shared_ptr`, but not the other way around.

+# Quiz

+* What's the difference between `unique_ptr` and `shared_ptr`?

+* What do we need a control data structure for?

+* Does the type of the managed data need to have some properties in order to be managed?

 <!-- LocalWords: inlined multithreaded -->
 <!-- LocalWords: performant rvalue suboptimal -->